TREASURIES-Bond prices rise ahead of U.S. jobs report

 “Everyone is making sure they are squared away because if the report is good, it’ll keep December on the table for a rate hike, but if it’s not, it will push the move into next year,” said Stanley Sun, interest rate strategist at Nomura Securities International in New York.

-Ten-year Treasuries notes were up 5/32 in price to yield 2.040 percent, down 2 basis points from late on Wednesday.
-The ten-year yield earlier hit 2.009 percent which was its lowest level since Aug.
+Ten-year Treasuries notes were up 8/32 in price to yield 2.031 percent, down 3 basis points from late on Wednesday.
+Ten-year yield earlier hit 2.009 percent which was its lowest level since Aug.
 25.

-The 30-year bond was up 18/32 in price with a yield of 2.849 percent, down 3 basis points on the day.
+The 30-year bond was up 21/32 in price with a yield of 2.845 percent, down 3 basis points on the day.
 The 30-year yield touched 2.819 percent, the lowest in more than five weeks.
-(Reporting by Tariro Mzezewa; Editing by Diane Craft)
+(Reporting by Tariro Mzezewa; Editing by Chizu Nomiyama)